bloerg/aspectui-documentation/docs/wishlist.md

 ## Other User inteface improvements
 - in selections don't collect empty neurons
+- autoconfiguration for colored backgrounds like redshift layer
+- always plot spectra in a color complementary to the background for better visiblity

 ## Save/Load button to save and restore the whole work space for later use